 How difficult was it to perform on stage with Gentle Giant the music you had recorded in the studio?

 Not difficult at all.
 As far as we are concerned, the recorded music is only a sketch for the stage show.
 So, effectively it’s like a drawing for a painting.
-And when we recorded records and the music we recorded, were only an outline for what we wanted to present on stage.
-So, on stage we could expand on the themes, on the compositions we had recorded in a different fashion, with different instrumentation etc. We would stretch in different ways to embellish a song with different and arrangements.
+And when we recorded our albums, the music we recorded was only an outline for what we wanted to present on stage.
+So, on stage we could expand on the themes, on the compositions we had recorded in a different fashion, with different instrumentation etc..
+We would stretch in different ways to embellish a song with different music and arrangements.
 So, really it’s a kind of sketch for a painting.
 The sketch was the record and the painting was the stage show.